Discover Romania : Fine arts (Painting / Sculpture / Street art / Photo)

 From religious painting to modernity

 At the beginning of the 19th century, Western influences found increasing resonance in Romanian artistic circles.
 The exclusively religious character of art was gradually abandoned, techniques evolved and the portrait genre made its appearance.
 The first great names in Romanian painting were strongly influenced by the French, Italian and Austrian schools, if not directly trained by them, as was the case with Theodor Aman (1831-1891).
 But the Romanian artist who probably left the greatest mark on the history of painting is Nicolae Grigorescu (1838-1907).
 He created original works inspired by peasant folklore and Impressionism, and was the first to introduce landscape into the Romanian plastic arts.
 A pupil of the Czech Anton Chladek (1794-1882), he produced his first works as a painter of churches, such as those in Băicoi, Căldărușani, and the Zamfira monastery.
 He then moved to Paris, where he studied at the École des Beaux-Arts before frequenting the Barbizon group: this stay with the Impressionists lightened his palette.
 He returned to Romania in 1869 and, with the benefit of his experience, travelled the countryside in search of subjects.
 He produced some superb rural scenes (portraits of peasant women, landscapes) for which he is now renowned.
 Although the luminosity of Impressionist canvases can be seen, his style is more realistic and distinguished by broad brushstrokes.
 Alongside Andreescu and Ștefan Luchian (1868-1916), he brought Romania into the modern age.
-Among the great Romanian artists of the 20thcentury, the genius of Nicolae Tonitza (1886-1940) stands out, who brought a harmonious aesthetic to his paintings, or the surrealism of Victor Brauner (1903-1966), who combined the unusual with a mastery of materials and colors, as in L'Envoyeur (1937) or La Coupe d'amour (1965).
+Among the great Romanian artists of the 20th century, the genius of Nicolae Tonitza (1886-1940) stands out, who brought a harmonious aesthetic to his paintings, or the surrealism of Victor Brauner (1903-1966), who combined the unusual with a mastery of materials and colors, as in L'Envoyeur (1937) or La Coupe d'amour (1965).

 Sculpture, the nation of the monumental

 Romania's most prominent sculptors are at the forefront of innovative artistic trends.
 In certain parks, near museums or in the country's many art galleries, it is now possible to discover impressive works, such as those by Dimitrie Paciurea (1873-1932) and Constantin Brâncuși (1876-1957), who must be pronounced "brüncouche" for the Romanians to understand you.
 One of the pioneers of modern abstract sculpture, Brâncui propelled Romania onto the European scene.
-An unschooled child, he learned woodworking at a very early age, a craft that was well developed in his native region, as evidenced by Gorj's carved doors, whose motifs inspired him.
+An unschooled child, he learned woodworking at an early age, a craft that was well developed in his native region, as evidenced by Gorj's carved doors, whose motifs inspired him.
 After studying crafts and attending the Bucharest School of Fine Arts, he left for Paris in 1890.
 His modest income prevented him from using transport, so he made the journey on foot.
 On arrival, he joined Auguste Rodin's studio.
 His first original work was Le Baiser (1907), in which two embracing adolescents form a small volume of symmetrical lines.
 Other significant works include Princesse X (1916) and Mademoiselle Pogany (1912).
 In all his works, we find the artist's fascination with symbols: the egg for creation(Le Commencement du monde, 1924) or flight for freedom(Oiseau dans l'espace, 1923).
 His work is equally at home in stone and polished bronze.
 In 1937-1938, Brâncuși created a sculptural ensemble for the town of Târgu Jiu, whose four pieces(La Table silencieuse, La Porte du baiser, L'Allée des chaises and La Colonne sans fin) are dedicated to the memory of soldiers who died in the First World War.
 Many of his works are now on display in museums in the USA, and in France, his studio has been refurbished on the forecourt of the Centre Georges Pompidou in Paris.
-In Romania, you can follow in his footsteps by visiting his native village, Târgu Jiu or the Art Museums of Craiova and Bucharest.
+In Romania, you can follow in his footsteps by visiting his native village, Târgu Jiu or the art museums of Craiova and Bucharest.

 Contemporary art under the influence of modernity